-Pursuant to an Amended and Restated Fund Administration Services Agreement dated 25 September 2020 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Administrator (as may be amended from time to time), the Management Company and the Company appointed Citibank Europe plc, Luxembourg Branch as the administrative agent of the Company.
-In this capacity, it (among other things) processes subscriptions, redemptions, switchings and transfers of Shares and enters these transactions in the Company's register of Shareholders.
-It also provides services to the Company in connection with keeping the Company's accounts, determination of the Net Asset Value of Shares in each Class of each Sub-Fund at each Valuation Point, despatch of dividend payments to registered Shareholders, preparation and distribution of statutory reports and provision of other administrative services.
+Pursuant to an Amended and Restated Fund Administration Services Agreement dated 25 September 2020, as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Administrator and as may be further amended from time to time, the Management Company and the Company appointed Citibank Europe plc, Luxembourg Branch as the administrative agent of the Company.

+In this capacity, the Administrator is empowered with the three principal functions contemplated under the CSSF circular 22/811 relating to the authorisation and organisation of entities acting as UCI administrator, namely (i) registrar duties, which involves managing the subscription, redemption, switching and transfer of Shares and entering these transactions in the Company's register of Shareholders); (ii) NAV calculation and accounting services, including keeping the Company's accounts, determination of the Net Asset Value of Shares in each Class of each Sub-Fund at each Valuation Point, despatching dividend payments to registered Shareholders; and (iii) handling communication with Shareholders, such as the preparation and distribution of statutory reports; as well as provision of other administrative services.